Sage-Bionetworks/synapsePythonClient/docs/articles/data_storage.rst

 or race conditions.
 This can be done by setting permissions to `Can view` for the project or folder being migrated.
 After the migration is complete set the permissions back to their original values.

+Expected time to migrate data is around 13 minutes per 100Gb as of 11/21/2023.

 Migrating programmatically
 --------------------------